- Home

 Flexible sigmoidoscopy

-This test is similar to a colonoscopy but only lets the doctor see the rectum and lower part of the colon (sigmoid and descending colon).
-Before a flexible sigmoidoscopy, you will need to have a light bowel clean-out, usually with an enema.
-Just before the procedure, you may be given a light anaesthetic.
+This test is similar to a colonoscopy but only lets the doctor see the rectum and about the lower half of the colon (sigmoid and descending colon).
+Before a flexible sigmoidoscopy, you will need to have a light bowel clean-out, usually with an enema).
+You may be given light sedation for the procedure.

 You will then lie on your left side while a colonoscope (or, sometimes, a shorter but similar tube called a sigmoidoscope) is put into your anus and guided up through the bowel.
 The colonoscope or sigmoidoscope blows carbon dioxide or air into the bowel to inflate it slightly so the doctor can see the bowel wall more clearly.

-A light and camera at the end of the colonoscope or sigmoidoscope show up any unusual areas, and your doctor can take tissue samples (biopsies).
+A light and camera at the end of the colonoscope or sigmoidoscope show up any unusual areas or polyps, and your doctor can take tissue samples (biopsies).

 → READ MORE: Further tests for bowel cancer